Long5567/Recursive-Snake-Story/README.md

 # Recursive-snake-story
-In order to write a russian snake game, recursively expanding its size and changing its color after eating points on the board, intended to work for py.
+To write a russian snake game, recursively expanding its size and changing its color after eating points on the board, intended to work for py.